yaz067/cse15l-lab-reports/lab2/README.md

 The terminal output like this:
 ![](./t3.png)
 ## Demostration:
 Since the md file contains brackets and parenthesis, it will consider it as the correct format of link.  however, this is a bug for the distance between the open paren and closed brackets.
 This should be considered as an error in the system.
 However the program will run it without anything happen.
+Therefore, we have to add the condition to make the index of openParen and closedBracket next to each other